 In a hurry and just want to find out what the best kayak carrier is?
-After our thorough testing and research we highly recommend the Malone Downloader J Folding Kayak Carrier as the best by far (this is a 2 pack for carrying 2 kayaks).
+After our thorough testing and research we highly recommend the Malone Downloader J Folding Kayak Carrier as the best by far.

 Unless your house is equipped with a dock, taking up kayaking means you’re going to need a roof rack for your vehicle.
 Even if you own a pick-up truck, a rack (or extensive tie-down system) is necessary for all but the shortest boats.

 Kayakers who paddle infrequently can get away with some using some foam blocks and rope to mount their boat on their car.
 But that ends up being more work than it’s worth if you want to get in your boat more than once a week or so.
 Purchasing one can be a challenge though, as they’re expensive and there’s a plethora of different setups to choose from.
 But buying the right rack will make preparing for a kayak trip much easier and more enjoyable.

 There are three major types of kayak carriers: saddles, J-cradles, and stackers.
 Each one holds the boat in a different position and has some advantages and disadvantages in setup and use.

 Saddles hold the kayak horizontally, so the boat’s hull is parallel to the vehicle’s roofline.
 This is the most secure setup because the boat has a lot of surface area touching the carrier, and it’s in an aerodynamically favorable position – it’s cutting through the air just as it would cut through the water.
 Kayakers love saddle carriers because they’re the easiest type of rack to use; just tip the kayak onto the rear of the saddle and then push it forward.
 The downside is that the kayak takes up more roof space sitting horizontally, so it can be difficult to fit two boats, especially on a smaller vehicle.